 The [[Prototype]] internal property of the newly constructed object is set to the standard built-in RegExp prototype object as specified in 15.10.6.

-The [[Class]] internal property of the newly constructed object is set to "RegExp".
+The newly constructed object has a [[NativeBrand]] internal property whose value is NativeRegExp

 NOTE If pattern is a StringLiteral, the usual escape sequence substitutions are performed before the String is processed by RegExp.
 If pattern must contain an escape sequence to be recognised by RegExp, any backslash \ characters must be escaped within the StringLiteral to prevent them being removed when the contents of the StringLiteral are formed.